The Best Places to Visit in Australia

 Rottnest Island

-It’s a haven for snorkellers and divers, the sparkling Indian Sea is home to coral reefs and shipwrecks that hint at the island’s fascinating history, dating back to colonial times and WWII.
+It’s a haven for snorkellers and divers, the sparkling Indian Ocean is home to coral reefs and shipwrecks that hint at the island’s fascinating history, dating back to colonial times and WWII.
 Cars are banned, so the best way to explore is by bike.
 Stop and snap a photo with a Quokka, the cute marsupial unique to Rottnest Island.

 Has our edit of the best places to visit in Australia inspired some wanderlust?
 Check out our round-up of the best luxury accommodations on the Great Ocean Road for a road trip to remember, or try our edit of the best tiny cabins in NSW.